Follies: Versions

 Major changes were made for the original production in London, which attempted to establish a lighter tone and favored a happier ending than the original Broadway production.
 According to Joanne Gordon, "When Follies opened in London ... it had an entirely different, and significantly more optimistic, tone.
 Goldman's revised book offered some small improvements over the original."

 According to Sondheim, producer Cameron Mackintosh asked for changes for the 1987 London production.
 "I was reluctantly happy to comply, my only serious balk being at his request that I cut "The Road You Didn't Take" ...
 I saw no reason not to try new things, knowing we could always revert to the original (which we eventually did).
 The net result was four new songs ...
 For reasons which I've forgotten, I rewrote "Loveland" for the London production.
 There were only four showgirls in this version, and each one carried a shepherd's crook with a letter of the alphabet on it."

 The musical was written in one act, and the original director, Prince, did not want an intermission, while the co-director, Bennett, wanted two acts.
 It originally was performed in one act.
 The 1987 West End, 2005 Barrington Stage Company, the 2001 Broadway revival and Kennedy Center 2011 productions were performed in two acts.
 However, the August 23, 2011 Broadway preview performance was performed without an intermission.
 By the time the 2011 Broadway revival opened, it was performed with an intermission in two acts.
-The 2017 National Theatre production is performed without an interval as well as largely returning to the 1971 book, James Goldman’s widow no longer alive to insist on the revised script.
+The 2017 National Theatre production was performed without an interval, along with largely returning to the 1971 book.
+As with previous productions, however, the production's book was unique to this iteration as well.